5 Biggest Mistakes Australians Make sending Gifts to France and how you can avoid them.

 The best advice on how to avoid hidden postage costs, customs, tax and duties; and most effectively get a beautiful Australian gift to France

-If you don’t want to pay a small fortune on postage, duties and taxes; and want to successfully get a thank-you, Merry Christmas gift hamper, or birthday gift to France, there are 5 key factors you need to consider when purchasing and sending a gift: weight; what you’re going to put your gift in; the type of gift you are sending; special documentation; and if your gift is Made in Australia.
+If you don’t want to pay a small fortune on postage, duties and taxes; and want to successfully get a thank-you, Merry Christmas gift hamper, or birthday gift to France, there are 5 key factors you need to consider when purchasing and sending a gift: weight; what you’re going to put your gift in (so overall size); the type of gift you are sending; special documentation; and if your gift is Made in Australia.

 Firstly, select a gift that is light and small!
 This is because, for most international carriers, cost of postage is calculated based on the dimensional weight (also called volumetric or cubic weight), or the actual weight – whatever is heavier.

 Each freight carrier has a different calculator for dimensional weight that is a multiplier depending on the width / length / height of the package.

 See all our lightweight Australian gifts by clicking here.

 Here are some links to calculate dimensional weight:

 Secondly, you want to consider what you are going to put in your gift to get it posted BEFORE you buy it.
 If you haven’t thought about it but go to your local Australia Post shop, you might find your gift doesn’t quite fit in their standard Box 2 (31 x 22.5 x 10.2cm) but will have too much room in their standard Box 3 (40 x 20 x 18cm).

 Not only will this impact the weight and cost of sending your gift, but you’ll also need to buy some bubble wrap or similar cushioning so your gift arrives without damage to its final destination.